ArhanCodes/tv/README.md

-# tv streaming tracker
+# tv

-a tiny, self-hostable "currently watching" API for Prime Video, Netflix, and Disney+.
-Anyone can deploy it for free and show what they're streaming on their personal website
+Streaming tracker for Prime Video, Netflix, and Disney+.
+Anyone can deploy and show what they're streaming on their website

 ## How it works